mdmtk/docs/edge/source/guide/csp/analytics.md

   <tr>
     <td>Do not change</td>
     <td>"0"</td>
-	<td>This will not change what the device is currently configured as.</td>
+	<td>This value will cause no change to which groups of metrics are collected by the Analytics Engine or how often they are collected.</td>
   </tr>
   <tr>
     <td>Configure Levels for Multiple Groups</td>
     <td>"1"</td>
-	<td>This will allow the configuration levels for multiple groups to be set.
-The levels that they can be set to are a predefined collection frequency and a pre-defined metrics set.</td>
+	<td>This value will allow configuration of the groups of metrics to be collected by the Analytics Engine.
+Each group can configured independently of other groups, but all metrics in a group must be collected or not collected as a set.
+If collected, all metrics in a group have the same frequency.</td>
   </tr>
 </table>
 </div>